 The week after I receive your assignment, I'll hand it back with suggestions.
-Keep these copies!
-These annotated assignments should be collected in a file folder, due November 29 (the Thursday before the last week of class), accompanied by new revisions of all poems.
-Put the folder in my mailbox in Turlington 4301.
+These annotated assignments should be collected in a file folder, due on November 28 (the Thursday before the last week of class), accompanied by new revisions of all poems.
 There is no midterm, no final, no paper, just the hard work of poems.

-Grades
+e> Grades

-I'll give you ten assignments, the last due November 19.
-After reading your brilliantly revised portfolios (due the Friday before the last class), I'll give each poem a mark of 1 to 10 (these are chili-pepper grades, from ultra mild to red hot).
+I'll give you ten assignments, the last due November 18.
+After reading your brilliantly revised portfolios, I'll give each poem a mark of 1 to 10 (these are chili-pepper grades, from ultra mild to red hot).
 The mark will reflect the courage and imagination shown in the assignment, as well as the technical dexterity or ingenuity, and, in addition, the quality of the revision.
 Class participation will be awarded 0 to 10 additional points.
 I'm not able to reward mere chatter, but I'm sure that you'll always respond to the poems and the opinions of others in a deft and polite and witty manner.